(+91) 9686 448899

 A 3 three-dimensional polymer network is formed when a monomer consists of two cyanate groups.

 The substituents present in the bisphenol compound determine the properties of a thermoset polymer matrix.
-The major products are novolac based cyanate esters and Bisphenol-A. However, bisphenol E and bisphenol F are also used.
+The major products are novolac-based cyanate esters and Bisphenol-A. However, bisphenol E and bisphenol F are also used.
 The toughness of the material can be improved if the aromatic ring in the bisphenol can be replaced with an allylic group.
-Cyanate esters can be mixed with epoxy resins for optimization of its end-use properties and with bismaleimides for forming BT-resins.
+Cyanate esters can be mixed with epoxy resins for optimization of their end-use properties and with bismaleimides for forming BT resins.

-The heterocyclic organic compound that consists of a five-membered aromatic ring of one oxygen and four carbon atoms are known as Furan.
+The heterocyclic organic compound that consists of a five-membered aromatic ring of one oxygen and four carbon atoms is known as Furan.
 Even chemical compounds that constitute such rings can be referred to as Furans.
-They are flammable, colorless, and have a highly volatile liquid but they are always close to room temperature.
+They are flammable, colourless, and have a highly volatile liquid but they are always close to room temperature.
 It can be mixed with solvents that are common and organic such as ether, acetone, and alcohol which are slightly more soluble in water.
-An ethereal and strong odor that resembles chloroform is released.
+An ethereal and strong odour that resembles chloroform is released.
 This makes it carcinogenic and toxic to humans.
-Mostly, furan is used in specialty chemicals as a starting point.
+Mostly, furan is used in speciality chemicals as a starting point.